Spotlight Studios for the Performing Arts

 announces the auditions for

-This production is open to all performers age 14-18 from the area!
+This production is open to all performers grades 6-12 from the area!

-PREPARE:Choose a scene from the audition packet to prepare and be ready to read lines at the audition.
+PREPARE:Choose TWO scenes from the audition packet to prepare and be ready to read at the audition.
 Scene packets can be downloaded from here: Audition Scenes.

-REHEARSALS:Use the audition form to fill out all potential rehearsals.
+REHEARSALS:Use the audition form to fill out all potential conflicts.
 Please be detailed.
 A rehearsal schedule will be created from these conflicts.
-Note that excessive conflicts will factor into casting decisions.
 A detailed schedule will be distributed after casting takes place.
 Cast members must attend all Mandatory Rehearsals.
+Generally rehearsals will be Mondays and Fridays 6:30-8:30pm.
+You may not be called to every rehearsal.
+Additional rehearsals to be added the last week.

 There is NO cost for this production.
 Those interested must audition to be in this production.
 Cast members will be asked to seek out sponsors if possible.